Connecticut

 As a child without standards, I stumbled into everything.
 It was not to escape boredom, but to embrace it.
 In the words of William Blake, "if the fool would persist in their folly, they would become wise."
 But I could never ask other people to fuck around and find out the way I did.
 I only did it because that's where I was in life.
 This process taught me about all the choices I have the power to make, and for a time I used this knowledge as social leverage.
 It's very easy to be confident about your own ability to learn things.

 That's why I want to write stories that are high in contrast.
-Something that captures that spontaneous and experimental element for others, without people having to change themselves.
+Something that captures that spontaneous and experimental element for others, without people having to change themselves just to get it.
 Sad, happy, normal and weird, contrast doesn't write itself.
 So I'm also gonna be blogging about all kinds of stuff.
 There'll probably be a focus on the internet and writing.

 Be on the look-out for my video game and fanfiction blog!